 Hydrotherapy, in its earliest forms, has been in use in veterinary medicine since the early 19th century.
 Underwater treadmill use and hydrotherapy is effective in rehabilitation medicine because it allows the patient to move more easily in a reduced weight-bearing environment.
 Basically, this means that patients are more able to exercise their muscles without their own body weight putting pressure on sore joints or limbs, allowing the patient to gradually increase muscle mass with less discomfort.

-At Pawsitive Steps Rehabilitation & Therapy for Pets, we are proud offer both a hydrotherapy pool and an underwater treadmill to tailor rehabilitation and exercise programs that fit each patient's individual needs.
+At Pawsitive Steps Rehabilitation & Sports Medicine, we are proud offer both a hydrotherapy pool and an underwater treadmill to tailor rehabilitation and exercise programs that fit each patient's individual needs.
 Each modality has its own unique benefits and will be recommended based on specific case requirements.
 Swimming is good exercise for front limbs and core strength because dogs swim predominantly with the front legs.
 However, the underwater treadmill more effectively targets the rear limb muscles, controls range of joint motion and level of exertion and can potentially provide better overall conditioning and strengthening which may be important in specific circumstances.